07.28.19 - 08.01.19SIGGRAPH Los Angeles - Art Gallery / Art Paper

-The project began as a workshop in the Smith Learning Theater at Teachers College in September, 2018 and will launch as an exhibition on December 6, 2018 at Offit Gallery, the Gottesman Libraries.
+The project began as a workshop in the Smith Learning Theater at Teachers College in September, 2018 and was launched as an exhibition on December 6, 2018 at Offit Gallery, the Gottesman Libraries.

 EdLab is a research, design, and development unit at Teachers College, Columbia University.
 EdLab envisions and pilots knowledge projects for a fundamentally different education sector that is attuned to the emerging post-industrial world.
 EdLab engages in work that has the potential to contribute to the improvement of educational institutions today and the broader evolution and reconfiguration of future educational services.